oiccpress/simpleUsers/README.md

 Note: you need to patch pkp-users.xsd to say `<element ref="pkp:user_groups" minOccurs="0" maxOccurs="1" />` otherwise this doesn't work

-You can also generate a CSV file with all of the users of the selected journal.
+You can also generate a CSV file with all of the users, and a CSV of all the authors, of the selected journal.

 ## OICC Press in collaboration with Invisible Dragon